CA-24 primary: Who will advance?

 ## Short Answer

-**Key takeaway.** Both the **model** and the **market** overwhelmingly agree that Salud Carbajal is most likely to advance in the CA-24 primary, with only minor residual uncertainty.
+**Key takeaway.** Both the **model** and the **market** expect Salud Carbajal to advance, with no compelling evidence of mispricing.

 ## Key Claims (January 2026)

-- No recent independent polling data is available for the CA-24 primary.
+- No public polling data is available for the CA-24 primary race.

 ### Why This Matters (GEO)